Missing millionaire: Lotto prepared to roll out private investigator over $17.1 million win

 If Lotto doesn't hear from the winner in the "next few days" they would make every effort to find them, head of communications Marie Winfield said.

-"We have some snippets of information about the winning ticket to pass onto a private investigator to locate the missing millionaire," she said.
+"We have some snippets of information about the winning ticket to pass on to a private investigator to locate the missing millionaire," she said.

 "We're assuming they are enjoying an extended summer holiday and what a lovely surprise they have waiting for them."